-Tonight – January 18, 2016 – as night begins, the waxing gibbous moon, star Aldebaran and Pleiades star cluster are found high in the sky.
+Tonight – January 8, 2017 – as night begins, the waxing gibbous moon, star Aldebaran and Pleiades star cluster are found in the eastern sky.
 Aldebaran shines as the brightest star near the moon, though the moonlit glare might make it difficult to see the tiny, dipper-shaped Pleiades cluster tonight.
 In spite of the moonlit glare, you can always use binoculars to gaze at the Pleiades – also called the Seven Sisters – near tonight’s moon.

 You really need a moonless night to see the constellation Taurus the Bull in all his starlit majesty.
 Once the moon drops out of the evening sky toward the month’s end, you can use three stars of Orion’s Belt to star-hop to Aldebaran and the Pleiades cluster.

 How can you find Aldebaran and the Pleiades when the moon has left the evening sky?
 Well, they’re very noticeable in and of themselves: a small compact dipper of stars.
 You can also use Orion’s Belt to point the way to this most famous of star clusters, as shown on the chart above.